compas-dev/compas_fab/docs/examples/07_reachability_map/01_reachability_map.rst

 Visualization
 =============

-In Grasshopper, we can source the reachability map from the json file and use the ``Artist`` to visualize the saved frames by using the artist's function ``draw_frames``.
+We can source the reachability map from the json file and use the ``Artist`` to visualize the saved frames by using the artist's function ``draw_frames``.

 .. code-block:: python